epm0dev/JetBrains-Academy-Python/medium/README.md

 If you’ve ever wanted to create games, this project will get you started!
 In this project you will code a Rock-Paper-Scissors-Lizard-Spock game, a more advanced version of Rock-Paper-Scissors, which can be played against the computer.
 #### Learning Outcomes
 A playable Rock-Paper-Scissors game, with a Player vs Computer mode.
 Practice using arrays, the Random library, formatted strings, and algorithms.

+### Numeric Matrix Processor (processor/)
+#### About
+Here’s a project for devoted matrix enthusiasts: learn to perform a variety of operations on matrices including addition, multiplication, finding the determinant, and dealing with inverse matrices.
+If you are working on your tech or math major, this project is a good chance for you to learn matrices in action and not just in your notebook.
+#### Learning Outcomes
+Apart from learning a whole lot about matrices, you will become familiar with the Math library, recursion, and the many ways of using nested lists in practice.